Why do your gel nails keep chipping?

 Through much trial and error with different techniques and products, I wanted to share what I found worked best for me.

 So why is nail prep so important for keeping those gels on?
 The reason is that gel nails peel off because oily, smooth nails aren’t going to stick to anything but your own finger.
-If you think about what joiners do, they scratch the surface of the wood before they glue it to anything else to promote adhesion.
+If you think about a woodworker, they would scratch the surface of the wood before glueing it to anything else to promote adhesion.

 First step: Remove cuticles by pushing back with a sharp cuticle pusher (remember the side walls)